Call Mon-Sun:

 About Drug-Induced Hallucinations

-Many drugs are notorious for creating hallucinations during active use, particularly hallucinogenic drugs like psilocybin, DMT, LSD, PCP, and peyote.
-However, many other substances are capable of creating hallucinations even after they are discontinued – especially after long-term or heavy use.
+Many drugs are notorious for creating hallucinations during recreational use, particularly cannabis, cocaine, ketamine, psilocybin, DMT, LSD, PCP, and peyote.
+However, many such substances are capable of creating hallucinations even after they are discontinued – especially after long-term or heavy use.
 Drugs like methamphetamines and especially marijuana can cause lingering hallucinations or delusions for months after discontinuing the drug, a situation known as drug-induced psychosis.
-8
+5,8,11

-Unfortunately, the very medications used to address these mental health symptoms can create additional mental health symptoms of their own.
-Among the most concerning are medication-induced hallucinations, another form of drug-induced psychosis.
-These powerful and overwhelming hallucinations can be frightening, but there is a way out; eliminating reliance on detrimental medications and replacing them with positive, holistic methods can help individuals experience a life free from psychosis.
+Prescribed drugs can carry similar liabilities.
+Unfortunately, the very medications used to address mental health symptoms can create additional side effects of their own.
+Among the most concerning are medication-induced hallucinations, another avenue of drug-induced psychosis.
+These powerful and overwhelming hallucinations can be frightening, but there is a way out; thankfully, these manifestations tend to disappear with cessation of the medication.
+Where dependence has developed, cessation should only be attempted under medical supervision.

-Learn more about hallucinations, what causes them, when you should be concerned about your loved one, and how you can find relief.
+Learn more about hallucinations, what may causes them, when you should be concerned about yourself or a loved one, and how you can find relief.

 Hallucinations as a Side Effect of Medication

-As mentioned, hallucinogenic drugs are commonly found to cause hallucinations, but one source that many may overlook is pharmaceutical medications.
+As mentioned, drugs used recreationally are commonly found to cause hallucinations, but one source that many may overlook is pharmaceutical medications.
 This is why it is important to know and understand the side effects of any medication before taking it.
-If hallucinations are manifesting as a result of taking a medication, it is crucial to speak with a treatment professional about tapering away from that medication.
+Research from as early as the 1950s demonstrated that steroids, among others, could induce psychosis within a short time of taking them.
+2 Since that time, thousands of new drugs have come onto the market and some of these can carry the same risks today.
+This is especially true of recreational hallucinogens such as ketamine that have been recently re-purposed for therapeutic use to treat depression.
+13

 What Medications Can Cause Hallucinations?